Generic Name: omeprazole (oh MEP ra zol)

 Prilosec OTC is used to treat symptoms of gastroesophageal reflux disease (GERD) and other conditions caused by excess stomach acid.
 This medicine is also used to promote healing of erosive esophagitis (damage to your esophagus caused by stomach acid).

-Over-the-counter (OTC) Prilosec OTC is used to help control heartburn that occurs 2 or more days per week.
-This medicine not for immediate relief of heartburn symptoms.
+Over-the-counter (OTC) Prilosec OTC is used in adults to help control heartburn that occurs 2 or more days per week.
+Prilosec OTC not for immediate relief of heartburn symptoms.
 OTC this medicine must be taken on a regular basis for 14 days in a row.

 Prilosec OTC may also be used for purposes not listed in this medication guide.